stencho/ShareHole/README.md

 # The name of the first section of the URL, required to access shares
 # For example: example.com:8080/loot/share
 passdir=loot
-# The number of threads for handling requests and uploads
+# The number of threads for handling requests
-# This includes thumbnails, so if you're using gallery mode, you may want to increase this
-threads=100
+threads=16
 # The size of each partial transfer chunk's buffer size in kilobytes
 transfer_buffer_size=512
 # Look for base.html and base.css in the config directory instead of loading them from memory